Best Athens restaurants

 Gyros are the classic fast food of Greece.
-They’re hot pitas piled high with grilled meat and stuffed with onion, tomatoes and lettuce.
+They’re hot pittas piled high with grilled meat and stuffed with onion, tomatoes and lettuce.
 They’re juicy and delicious, and O Kostas does some of the best in Athens.
-There are always lunchtime lines of locals at this no-frills shop, which is thanks to owner Kostas’ simple but tasty recipe passed down from his father.
+Come lunchtime, there are lines of locals at this no-frills shop, no doubt thanks to owner Kostas’s simple but perfectly balanced recipe passed down from his father.

 Why go?
 To experience a hidden neighbourhood Greek taverna.

-Tucked down a small street round the corner from the Acropolis Museum is a Greek taverna run by two generations of local family, the Bakatselos.
-They all pitch in to help in the open kitchen, cooking up family recipes and making guests feel at home in the no-frills dining space.
-The family has been serving traditional meals here for more than three decades, sticking to the old way of doing things.
-There's no set menu, rather a display of what just came out of the oven.
+Tucked down a small street round the corner from the Acropolis Museum is a Greek taverna run by two generations of local family, the Bakatselos, who have been serving traditional meals here for more than three decades.
+They all pitch in to help in the open kitchen, cooking up hand-me-down recipes and making guests feel at home in the understated dining space.
+There’s no menu, rather a display of whatever’s just come out of the oven.

 Why go?
-To dine with stunning views of the Acropolis.
+To dine with superb views of the Acropolis.

 The view of the Acropolis from Strofi’s roof terrace is one of the most impressive in town.
-The cuisine is impressive too, featuring a menu of traditional Greek dishes to experience, including meze appetizers such as smoked eggplant and a smooth cool yogurt tzatziki dip.
+The menu is astounding too: expect traditional Greek dishes, including meze such as smoked aubergine and a cooling, smooth tzatziki.
 A classic main is the roast lamb stuffed with Greek cheese.

 Why go?
 Locally sourced Greek food.

-The Greek bistro experience at Nice n Easy places an emphasis on Greece’s organic products – from traditional pasta to organic vegetables and hearty dishes that incorporate meat from organic farms.
-The farm-to-table concept is combined with a cool and laid-back restaurant atmosphere reminiscent of 1950s Hollywood (even it’s name is inspired by a Frank Sinatra song).
-Try the Bogie and Bacall, skewered chicken kontosouvli marinated in Greek beer with sun-dried tomatoes or the unique Coppola zucchini pasta served with buffalo meat and marinated with a florina pepper sauce.
+This bistro places an emphasis on organic produce – packing local veg and traditional pasta into hearty dishes that also incorporate meat from sustainable growers.
+The farm-to-table concept is combined with a trendy, laid-back atmosphere reminiscent of ’50s Hollywood (even its name is inspired by a Frank Sinatra song).
+Try the Bogie and Bacall, skewered chicken kontosouvli marinated in Greek beer with sun-dried tomatoes, or the Coppola zucchini pasta topped with buffalo meat and marinated in a florina pepper sauce.